 If you like to live on the edge and would rather freeze kale without blanching, check out this article.
 Those that suggest freezing without blanching generally advise using the frozen vegetable within six months.

 Dehydration is perfect for condensing a lot of food into an itty bitty space.
-With even the most basic food dehydrator, you can turn an armful of kale into delicious kale chips, or even a kale powder that you can add to baked goods or smoothies.
+With even the most basic food dehydrator, you can turn an armful of kale into delicious kale chips.
+Or make a kale powder that you can add to baked goods or smoothies.
 (If you’re serious about dehydration, I’d recommend upgrading to this model.)

 To dehydrate kale, you will start with clean, de-stemmed kale cut into 2-3″ strips.
 Dehydrate at 100-125 degrees F for 4-6 hours, or until the kale is crisp.
 For more detailed instructions, check out these articles: